SlashNetUA/EnterpriseScrolls/manuals/is-dos-man/isdos-p3-tpe.md

  3. IS-DOS function call **00h**.
  4. IS-DOS function call **80h**.

 The first three of these methods are identical as far as IS-DOS is concerned, and are compatible with CP/M and MSX-DOS.
-The fourth method (function call **80h**) is an addition which allows the program to return an error code to IS-DOS.
+The fourth method ([function call 80h](functions/f80h.md)) is an addition which allows the program to return an error code to IS-DOS.
 The first three methods always return error code zero.

 A transient program can also be terminated by the user typing '**Ctrl-C**' at the console (depending on the type of I/O being done), or by the user selecting "Abort" as the response to an "Abort/Retry/Ignore" message during a disk operation.
 In both of these cases an error code will be returned to IS-DOS.

 A transient program can define an "abort routine".
-This will be called when the program is terminated by **Ctrl-C**, by an abort after a disk error or by a function call **80h**.
-The method of defining this routine, and its uses, are explained in section 4.44.
+This will be called when the program is terminated by **Ctrl-C**, by an abort after a disk error or by a [function call 80h](functions/f80h.md).
+The method of defining this routine, and its uses, are explained in [section 4.44](functions/f81h.md).

 ## 2.3 Page Zero Usage